Goryori Ken

 The drinks programme deserves attention if sake is relevant to your interests.
 The menu draws from small Japanese breweries, a choice that complements the seasonal, produce-led cooking without defaulting to the predictable French-wine pairing that dominates Seoul's fine-dining tier.
 For a venue at ₩₩₩₩ pricing, the breadth of the sake selection reads as genuine curation rather than a secondary afterthought.

-Kim Geon's stated priorities , consistency and care in equal measure , are the kind of values that sound generic in a press context but become legible at an eight-seat counter where there is nowhere to hide variance.
+Kim Geon's stated priorities, consistency and care in equal measure, are the kind of values that sound generic in a press context but become legible at an eight-seat counter where there is nowhere to hide variance.
 Every plate travels directly from the chef's hands to the guest in front of them.
 The format makes that commitment visible rather than claimed.

 If you are arriving for a second visit, the counter positioning is the right call again.
 The full view of Kim's process rewards accumulated familiarity: you start to read the prep cues and anticipate the direction of a dish before it arrives.
-That kind of engagement is not available at a four-leading in the middle of the room, and Goryori Ken's format exists precisely to make it the default rather than a privilege.
+That kind of engagement is not available at a four-leading in the middle of the room, Goryori Ken's format exists precisely to make it the default rather than a privilege.

 Timing matters here.
 Goryori Ken runs Tuesday through Saturday, evenings only, with Monday and Sunday closed.
 The five-day window and the eight-seat constraint combine to make this one of the harder bookings in Gangnam's ₩₩₩₩ tier.
 Treat the lead time accordingly: approach this booking the way you would approach Jungsik or Eatanic Garden in terms of advance planning, not as a walk-in fallback.
 There is no website or published phone number available, so the booking channel will need to be confirmed through the venue directly or via a concierge who knows Seoul's counter restaurant circuit.

 The atmosphere runs quiet and deliberate, as you would expect from a room this size.
 If you are looking for energy and a full dining-room buzz, venues like Solbam or Restaurant Allen will give you more of that register.
-Goryori Ken is a concentration exercise: the noise level is low, the room is intimate, and the focus is entirely on what is on the counter.
+Goryori Ken is a concentration exercise: the noise level is low, the room is intimate, the focus is entirely on what is on the counter.
 That is the draw, not a limitation.
 But go in knowing it.

 For context on Seoul's broader fine-dining range, see our full Seoul restaurants guide.
 If you are planning a wider trip and need hotel or bar recommendations, our Seoul hotels guide and Seoul bars guide cover those categories.
-Internationally, the closest analogues in terms of format and ambition are César in New York City and Alo in Toronto , both operate at the intersection of casual physical setting and technically serious cooking.
+Internationally, the closest analogues in terms of format and ambition are César in New York City and Alo in Toronto, both operate at the intersection of casual physical setting and technically serious cooking.
 Elsewhere in South Korea, Mori in Busan and Kwon Sook Soo in Gangnam-gu offer different angles on the high-end counter and tasting format.
 You can also explore Exquisine and Double T Dining in Gangneung for additional reference points in the contemporary Korean tier.
 Seoul wineries and Seoul experiences round out the city guide if you are building a full itinerary.

 Further afield, Baegyangsa Temple in Jangseong-gun and The Flying Hog in Seogwipo and Market Café in Incheon represent the regional range of dining worth knowing if Seoul is part of a longer trip through South Korea.